-Areas where CM potential can be realized
+Areas where CM potential can be realised

 Embrace opportunistic maintenance

-Organizations should be ready to take advantage of stops in production to carry out maintenance.
+Organisations should be ready to take advantage of stops in production to carry out maintenance.
 In many sectors, such as pulp & paper, there are unexpected stops in production e.g. for material supply delays.
 By putting in place a planned procedure for these unexpected stops, maintenance teams can take advantage of these periods to work on required tasks without affecting production, carving out an effective and precise opportunistic maintenance strategy.

-Put CM at the center of decision-making
+Put CM at the centre of decision-making

-By putting CM analysis at the center of the discussion, production and maintenance teams can work together to assess the severity of issues arising and reduce the time taken to make decisions and resolve problems.
+By putting CM analysis at the centre of the discussion, production and maintenance teams can work together to assess the severity of issues arising and reduce the time taken to make decisions and resolve problems.
 Making decisions based on real-world data analysis results in more objective, productive and decisive action.

 A CM system can detect changes indicating a potential problem at a very early stage.
 Judgement and expertise are required to assess any advance notifications of failure so these can be actioned at an appropriate time.
 Rather than carrying out work immediately, it may be that no actions are needed for weeks or months, giving time for maintenance to be scheduled at a convenient time.
 Reacting too soon can result in chaotic scheduling and over-maintained equipment – negating any potential benefits.